Mission Statement and Values

 In alignment with the Michigan Tech Strategic Plan, the School of Business and Economics provides real world, business development experiences in our undergraduate curriculum.
 We work to prepare our students for a culture where technology is impacting our lives faster than ever before and where business development will be the key to our students’ success.
 Our students leave with the knowledge of theory and practical experience needed to succeed.

 Building on the University's technological prominence, the School of Business and Economics is proud to offer our undergraduate and graduate students the education of a lifetime.

 Points of Pride

 Working to Create the Future

-- All of our undergraduate business degrees (accounting, finance, engineering management, management, management information systems, marketing, and operations and systems management), our Tech MBA, and our Tech MBA Online are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+- All of our undergraduate business degrees (accounting, finance, engineering management, management, management information systems, and marketing), our Tech MBA, and our Tech MBA Online are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 Our AACSB accreditation was reaffirmed in spring of 2011.